temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 A Workflow Definition is the code that defines the constraints of a Workflow Execution.

 A Workflow Definition is often also referred to as a Workflow Function.
-In Temporal's documentation a Workflow Definition is more often used to refer to the source for the instance of a Workflow Execution, while a Workflow Function is the source for the instance of a Workflow Function Execution.
+In Temporal's documentation a Workflow Definition is used to refer to the source for the instance of a Workflow Execution, while a Workflow Function is the source for the instance of a Workflow Function Execution.

 A Workflow Execution effectively executes once to completion while a Workflow Function Execution occurs many times during the life of a Workflow Execution.